What's My Name? (Rihanna song): Chart performance

 In the United Kingdom, following the release of Loud, "What's My Name?" debuted at number eighteen on the UK Singles Chart on November 27, 2010.
 The next week, on December 5, the song reached a new peak of number eight, and during the same week, Rihanna had two other top 10 singles with "Only Girl (In the World)" at number seven and "Who's That Chick?" (by David Guetta featuring Rihanna) at number nine.
 With that, Rihanna became the fourth artist in UK chart history to make this achievement.
 On December 19, 2010, the song reached a new peak of number two, where it remained for three weeks before reaching number one on January 9, 2011, becoming Rihanna's fifth number one in the UK and Drake's first.
 As a result, Rihanna became the first female artist in UK chart history to have a number-one single in five consecutive years and only the second artist overall to do so; the first was Elvis Presley, who posted number-one singles from 1959 to 1963.
 It was also the second time in her career that Rihanna simultaneously topped the singles and albums charts in the UK, the first time being in May 2007 when "Umbrella" and Good Girl Gone Bad topped the UK Singles Chart and UK Albums Chart, respectively.
 Rihanna would score another chart double later that year, this time, with "We Found Love" and Talk That Talk.
-"What's My Name?" was also Drake's first UK number one and remains his highest-charting single to date.
+"What's My Name?" was also Drake's first UK number one and were his highest-charting single until "Work" with Rihanna in 2016.
 As of January 2016, the song has sold 847,800 copies in the UK.

+Internationally, the song was a commercial success but more moderately compared to Louds previous single "Only Girl (In The World)", who topped more than 10 national charts.

+"What's My Name?" topped Hungarian and Scottish charts, and reached top ten in Norway, Portugal, Ireland, Slovakia, Finland and Israel, top twenty in Germany, Sweden, the Netherlands, France, Austria, Denmark and South Korea and top thirty in Belgium.